Morsmalleo/AhMyth/README.md

 Give this repository a ⭐ to support our work and please feel free to share it as much as you can.

-Read the Instruction in the AhMyth wiki before setting this up please!
+Read the Instruction in the AhMyth Wiki before setting this up please!

-I'm getting tired of people posting duplicate issues about having trouble setting this up or having errors while running it because they're simply Newbs and have no idea what they're doing!!
+I'm getting tired of people posting duplicate issues about having trouble setting this up or about having errors while running it.

-If people would actually take the time to read up on how to set this up using the Wiki I created or take the time to watch my AhMyth videos on YouTube, you'd have no trouble with this at all!!
+If people would actually take the time to read up on how to set this up as well as how to use it properly using the Wiki I created or my AhMyth videos on YouTube, you'd have no trouble with this at all!!
 #

 Usage